-- Demonstrate excellent health and safety practice with legal compliance as a minimum - Develop a culture of mutual accountability - Implement policy and protocol requirements - Develop and continue to improve an occupational health and safety management framework based upon University protocols - Define health and safety responsibilities for role-holders - Consult and actively promote participation with staff, students and contractors to ensure they have the commitment, training, skills, knowledge and resources to maintain a healthy and safe environment - Implement effective communication and consultation systems for health and safety - Set targets and establish systems to measure, appraise and report on health and safety performance in partnership with staff and their representatives - Put in place mechanisms to continuously improve health and safety performance and learn from our incidents by encouraging staff to report accidents (including ill-health), incidents (including near misses) and non-conformity - Have a University level health and safety committee that meets regularly - Establish risk management systems to prevent injury and ill health - Institute a system whereby health and safety is considered during the design, planning and conduct of all activities at the University.
+- 1. Demonstrate excellent health, safety and wellbeing practices, with a view to adopting a sector leading approach - 2.
+Recognise that a healthy, safe and supportive working environment can positively affect the mental health of staff and students - 3.
+Develop a culture of mutual accountability based upon clearly defined roles, responsibilities, and taking action - 4.
+Provide effective leadership and support to help staff and students know what they need to do, how their work contributes to the University and communicates and discuss change effectively - 5.
+Implement the Health, Safety and Wellbeing Policy via topic protocols that define University specific good practice standards, procedures, guidance, and competency requirements - 6.
+Define health, safety and wellbeing responsibilities for role-holders (as articulated later in this document and in topic protocols) - 7.
+Consult and actively promote participation with staff, students and contractors to ensure they have the commitment, training, skills, knowledge and resources to maintain a healthy and safe environment - 8.
+Implement effective communication and consultation systems for health, safety and wellbeing - 9.
+Establish risk management systems to prevent injury and ill health - 10.
+Commit to pursuing and delivering the best rehabilitation practices following a work or non-work injury or illness - 11.
+Implement effective systems to measure, appraise and report on health, safety and wellbeing performance in partnership with staff and their representatives - 12.
+Put in place mechanisms to continuously improve health, safety and wellbeing performance, and learn from our incidents by encouraging staff to report accidents (including ill-health), incidents (including near misses) and non-conformity - 13.
+Have a University level Health, Safety and Wellbeing Committee that meets quarterly - 14.
+Develop processes whereby health, safety and wellbeing is considered during the design, planning and conduct of all activities at the University - 15.
+Develop and continue to improve an occupational health, safety and wellbeing management framework based upon the requirements of the ACC scheme, AS /NZ